 In these personal injury incidents, there is a chance that the property owner may have neglected conditions or damage that may have directly contributed to your injuries.
 If this is the case, then your premises liability lawyer can help you to determine if you have a viable claim.

 When seeking compensation for personal injury that arises from a premises liability case, you can seek compensation for many types of damages, including:

-Many property owners, including homeowners, business owners, landlords and even municipalities may secure premises liability insurance.
-For business, the coverage tends to be more robust, whereas the coverage tends to be more limited for homeowners.
+Many property owners, including homeowners, business owners, landlords, and even municipalities may secure premises liability insurance.
+For businesses, the coverage tends to be more robust, whereas the coverage tends to be more limited for homeowners.

 Homeowner’s insurance policies include some premises liability coverage.
 For instance, your insurance may cover dog bites or slip and falls.
 Some business liability insurance plans also include premises liability coverage.